-Course #: 08928 Credits: 1

-PEIMS #: 13016300 Grades: 11-12

-Students develop knowledge and skills in financial, technological, international, so aspects of banking to become compete employees, and entrepreneurs.
-Students base of knowledge that includes the ope management of banking institutions to ge understanding of how banks function with cial, and ethical nt consumers, incorporate a broad erations, sales, and ain a complete
+Students develop knowledge and skills in the economic, financial, technological, international, social, and ethical aspects of banking to become competent consumers, employees, and entrepreneurs.
+Students incorporate a broad base of knowledge that includes the operations, sales, and management of banking institutions to gain a complete understanding of how banks function within society.

-Prerequisites: Principles of Business, A Marketing and
+Prerequisites: Principles of Business, Marketing and Finance recommended

-Finance recommended
+Accounting II (ACCOUNT2)

-Accounting II (ACCOUNT2)Course #: 08839Credits: 1PEIMS #: 13016700Grades: 11-12Students continue the investigation of the field of accounting, including how it is impacted by industry standards as well as economic, financial, technological, international, social, legal, and ethical factors.
+Students continue the investigation of the field of accounting, including how it is impacted by industry standards as well as economic, financial, technological, international, social, legal, and ethical factors.
 Students reflect on this knowledge as they engage in various managerial and cost accounting activities.
 Students formulate and interpret financial information for use in management decision making.
-This course cannot be entered at mid-term.Preservicient Accounting activities.
+Students will have the opportunity to complete the Everfi Financial Literacy certification.
+This course cannot be entered at mid-term.